-Baptist churches make up a large part of Protestant Christianity, especially in the United States.
-Within the Baptist tradition, there are various denominations and churches, each of which have different names.
+Baptist churches comprise a large part of Protestant Christianity, especially in the United States.
+Within the Baptist tradition, there are various denominations and churches, each of which has different names.
 One common name is “First Baptist,” but what does it mean?

 The label “First Baptist” doesn’t specify any particular Baptist denomination.
 A “First Baptist Church” may be Southern Baptist, American Baptist, Conservative Baptist, or another kind of Baptist.
 Here are examples of actual churches that are named “First Baptist” from different historical traditions:

 |Southern Baptist Convention|

 |First Baptist Church of Dallas, Texas|

 |Conservative Baptist Church of America|

 |First Baptist Church of Minneapolis, Minnesota|

 Because Baptist congregations are independent, there is a lot of theological variety within such churches.
 For example,